Please Note: All job announcements close at 11:59 p.m. of the day before the posted closing date.

 Performs other duties as assigned.

-Ability to perform basic analyses of data and information.
+Ability to make detailed analyses of data and information and make recommendations.

 Ability to speak and write effectively.